arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

+3 images that are from the classes in the dataset, the network is very certain of its classification 98%+.
+This is great and this is expected.

+As for the 2 images that do not belong to any class in the dataset, the network top most prediction is 50% certainty.
+This is great, the network is aware that it is not sure about something that it actually gets wrong.

 For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|